 Students can search the Service Listings for current volunteer opportunities.
-Students are responsible for ensuring that proper health and safety protocols are in place when volunteering in person.
+Students participating in in-person opportunities will be required to comply with all safety regulations, including guidance set forth by the Department of Health, which may include wearing Personal Protective Equipment (PPE/masks).
 We are also encouraging organizations to think about virtual or remote opportunities they could offer, which will also be in the Service Listings and designated as such.

 Check out some examples of local and national online and virtual service opportunities.

 The CCE is working closely with the Fleishman Center and local school districts to make plans to support local schools both in person and virtually in the fall semester.
 Students interested in completing an internship can apply through our postings on hireBING by Handshake.
 When we know what specific needs the schools have, we will work with students to make the best placement possible.
 If students are interested in volunteering, reach out after classes have started to inquire about opportunities.
 Specific questions can be directed to Sara Hall at 607-777-4289 or firstname.lastname@example.org.

 Students may stop by the CCE during normal business hours for assistance with registering to vote or requesting an absentee ballot, or to drop off completed forms.
 The CCE has also installed a secure drop box outside the office for voter registration forms and absentee ballot requests.
 Completed forms may be delivered there anytime the Union is open.
 All forms brought to the CCE will be delivered to the Broome County Board of Elections.

 CCE staff are available to provide virtual assistance with voting questions.
 If you need assistance, contact Alison Handy Twang at email@example.com or 607-777-3083.
 Visit our voter engagement page for relevant forms and deadlines, and contact the CCE or your local Board of Elections for additional assistance.